Monmouth Regional High School: Athletics

-The boys track team won the Group III spring track state championship in 1974, 1978-1980, 2006 and 2007 (as co-champion).
+The boys track team won the Group III spring / outdoor track state championship in 1974, 1978-1980, 2006 and 2007 (as co-champion).

 The boys' track team won the Group III indoor relay championships in 1978, 1979 and 1980; the girls' team won the indoor relay title in 1988 in Group II and were co-champions in Group III in 1989.

 The boys track team won the winter track Meet of Champions in 1979.

 The girls spring track team was the Group II state champion in 1985-1989 and won the Group III title in 1990.
 The program's six state titles are tied for tenth in the state.

 The 2005 girls' basketball team won the Central, Group III sectional title over Willingboro High School with a 69–52 win in the finals.

 The 2005 baseball team won the 2005 Central, Group III sectional championship with an 11–1 win over Manchester Township High School in the first round, 10–0 over Ewing High School in the semis and a 6–0 shutout over Ocean Township High School in the finals.
 The team went on to win the 2005 Group III state championship, defeating Ramapo High School by a score of 3–1 in the tournament final.

 The boys' basketball team won the 2007 Central, Group III state sectional championship with a 52–48 win against Hightstown High School.

 The 2007 boys indoor track team won every title possible, the 4x400 team was crowned group III and overall state champions, as well as winning the Group III outdoor title with a meet record time of 3:15.04.